Board of Governors

 District 9

-As a former State Legislator, I apply my strengths in legislative advocacy and strategic bipartisan relationship management to develop winning strategic relationships for organizations across diverse political landscapes.
-I am passionate about engaging with national, state, and local leaders to promote environments favorable to organizations to further organizational strategic business goal attainment.
-Throughout my career, I’ve demonstrated my ability to lead multi-billion-dollar projects and meaningfully impact business outcomes by partnering with business Development teams and Senior Executives.
-I accomplish all of this through my ability to articulate and represent positions in an impactful, persuasive, and bipartisan manner to develop key strategic plans and influence decision makers.
+As a former State Legislator, Erin Davis applies her strengths in legislative advocacy and strategic bipartisan relationship management to develop winning strategic relationships for organizations across diverse political landscapes.
+She is passionate about engaging with national, state and local leaders to promote environments favorable to organizations to further organizational strategic business goal attainment.
+Throughout her career, she has demonstrated the ability to lead multi-billion-dollar projects and meaningfully impact business outcomes by partnering with business Development teams and Senior Executives.
+She accomplishes all of this through her ability to articulate and represent positions in an impactful, persuasive and bipartisan manner to develop key strategic plans and influence decision makers.

 Michael V. DiPasquale, L’06 (2027)